Performing Arts Frequently Asked Questions

 Q: Will acceptance into the PAE qualify my student for bus transportation?

-Please note that one or more notices requesting a personal visit with the PAE Coordinator are sent yearly to each and every PAE candidate.
+A: Please note that one or more notices requesting a personal visit with the PAE Coordinator are sent yearly to each and every PAE candidate.
 An attendance record is kept, and during these visits reminders of the requirements are made and questions they or the coordinator may have are discussed.
 If your student fails to attend these meetings it could result in a lack of understanding and a potential failure to meet the requirements, making a decision to drop your student from the PAE necessary.

 (These are events your student attends, not events in which they perform.)